-The 2014 Statewide Hatchery Trout and Kokanee Stocking Plan contains stocking information on each of the state's six regions individually and for the entire state.
-The locations, dates, exact numbers and times presented are based on current information, so unavoidable changes may occur.
+The 2015 Statewide Hatchery Trout and Kokanee Stocking Plan contains stocking information for each individual Washington County and for the entire State.
+The locations, dates, exact numbers and times presented are based on current information, unavoidable changes may occur.

-The Washington Department of Fish and Wildlife will be stocking 17,140, 634 trout and kokanee into 562 water bodies across the state to provide for excellent trout and kokanee fishing opportunities during 2015.
-The stocking will be comprised of "catchables", "jumbos", "triploids", "put, grow and take" and "fry/fingerling" plants.
+The Washington Department of Fish and Wildlife will be stocking or has stocked 18,136,484 trout and kokanee into 554 water bodies across the state to provide for excellent trout and kokanee fishing opportunities during 2015.
+The stocking will be comprised of "catchables", "jumbos", "put, grow and take" and "fry/fingerling" plants.

 Catchable Trout Plants

 For the 2015 trout fishing season, 2.23 million catchables will be stocked throughout the state.
 Anglers will be pleased to find that like the last two years the average size of catchables on opening day will be larger than in previous years.
 Catchables were on average eight inches in length, but this year, they will be closer to 11 inches.
 To keep track of when catchables are stocked in real-time, anglers can consult http://wdfw.wa.gov/fishing/plants/weekly/